n31t/go-project/README.md

 ## Usage

-To start the server, run `go run main.go`.
+To start the server, run `go run *`.
 The server will start on port 8081.
 You can then use a tool like curl or Postman to send requests to the API.

 ## Future Improvements